 Cassandra and Penglaz appeared out of an entrance adjacent to a restaurant in Chapel Street and were welcomed by enthusiastic cheers from the crowd.
 The energy was wild and exciting.

-My former husband gave Penglaz a cheeky character, while my son being only seventeen years of age at this time, was unpredictable, mischievous and Cassandra states that he was and still is, the fastest ‘Oss rider she ever had!
+My former husband gave Penglaz a cheeky character, while my son being only seventeen years of age, was unpredictable, mischievous and Cassandra says he was and still is, the fastest ‘Oss rider she ever had!

 Although I was an experienced dancer, I needed to develop a connection with a completely different type of energy to perform this role.
 Cassandra sent me explanations and descriptions of the Bucca elemental (of sea and storms) spirit that works through the ‘Oss and Teazer.